JMcG952/Case-Study/ocean.md

 Wile, R. (2022).
 A Timeline of Elon Musk’s Takeover of Twitter. [online] NBC News.
 Available at: https://www.nbcnews.com/business/business-news/twitter-elon-musk-timeline-what-happened-so-far-rcna57532.

 ‌
+Ita, D.-A. (2025).
+Instagram: What It Is, Its History, and How the Popular App Works. [online] Investopedia.
+Available at: https://www.investopedia.com/articles/investing/102615/story-instagram-rise-1-photo0sharing-app.asp.

+Eldridge, A. (2024).
+Instagram. [online] Britannica Money.
+Available at: https://www.britannica.com/money/Instagram.

+Bursztynsky, J. (2020).
+Facebook releases its second attempt to copy rival TikTok by leveraging Instagram’s popularity. [online] CNBC.
+Available at: https://www.cnbc.com/2020/08/05/facebook-launches-tiktok-competitor-instagram-reels.html.
 ‌
 ‌